Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Introduction

-In recent years, the demand management strategy in a logistic environment belonging to the class of multi-period vehicle routing problem\cite{yildiz2020pricing}, has attracted immerse attention\cite{archetti2015multi,estrada2019biased,yildiz2020pricing,yildiz2019provably,li2012pricing,ulmer2018value,reyes2018complexity}.
-The adoption of demand management strategy in the vehicle routing problem has a positive impact both on the increase of revenue and the reduction of cost.
-As for the multi-period vehicle routing problem with due dates, where customers have to be served between a release and a due date, Archetti et al.\cite{archetti2015multi} propose a mechanism under which customers with due dates exceeding the planning period may be postponed at a cost.
-Based on the their work, Estrada-Moreno et al. \cite{estrada2019biased} introduce the possibility to offer price discounts to gain service time flexibility.
-However, contrary to our research, the aforementioned papers assume that the price discounts are fixed by the operator, which is improper in practice.
-Under the context of the single-item and uncapacitated lot-sizing problem, Li et al.\cite{li2012pricing} investigate the value of adjusting prices (offering discounts) to increase delivery flexibility with the reduction of logistics cost.
-In \cite{yildiz2020pricing}, Yildiz et al. extend the strategy of demand management to a variant of the multi-period vehicle routing problem where a service provider offers a discount to customer in exchange for delivery flexibility, and use an exact dynamic programming algorithm to obtain the numerical results, which shows that cost saving up to $30 \%$ can be achieved.
-However, all these papers related with pricing for time flexibility do not investigate the interaction and negotiation between the fleet operator and customers.
-That is, they assume that customers do not participate in the decision of discounts and flexibility.
-Actually, considering that the fleet operator and the company with massive customers are two independent entities, it is unpractical to model the routing problem solely from the perspective of the fleet operator.
-To this end, the research gap is bridged by our paper.
+The demand management strategy starts to be applied in the logistics industry during the last few years\cite{archetti2015multi,estrada2019biased,li2012pricing,yildiz2020pricing,YangSCE16,he2023promoting,ulmer2020dynamic,strauss2021dynamic,keskin2023dynamic}.
+In \cite{archetti2015multi}, a compensation mechanism is introduced in the multi-period vehicle routing problem with due dates, where customer with due dates exceeding the planning period may be postponed at a cost.
+Based on the previous work, Estrada-Moreno et al. \cite{estrada2019biased} introduce the possibility to offer price discounts to gain service time flexibility.
+However, contrary to our research, the aforementioned papers assume that the price discounts are fixed by the operator, which cannot capture the individual preference of each customer.
+To study the single-item and uncapacitated lot-sizing problem, Li et al.\cite{li2012pricing} find out the value of offering price discounts in increasing delivery flexibility and reducing logistics cost.
+By extending the strategy of demand management to a variant of the multi-period vehicle routing problem, where a service provider offers a discount to customers in exchange for delivery flexibility, Yildiz et al. use an exact dynamic programming algorithm to obtain the optimal results showcasing that the cost saving up to $30 \%$ can be achieved~\cite{yildiz2020pricing}.
+Considering that the dynamic pricing scheme is able to substantially increase both revenue and the number of customers for the fleet~\cite{he2023promoting}, Ulmer et al.~\cite{ulmer2020dynamic} present an anticipatory pricing and routing policy method that incentivizes customers to select delivery deadline options efficiently for the fleet to fulfill.
+To further exploit the benefits of the flexible delivery time, Strauss et al.~\cite{strauss2021dynamic} introduce flexible delivery time slots, defined as any combination of such regular time windows, and the reduced delivery charge for the customer providing flexible delivery time slots.
+Keskin et al.~\cite{keskin2023dynamic} introduce a new demand management technique in dynamic vehicle routing problems, i.e., touting, in which customers that have not yet been served can be actively encouraged to order a service sooner.
+Besides,~\cite{keskin2023dynamic} also proposes several strategies to determine the most relevant customers to tout.